 MISO's economic planning process helps develop transmission plans that offer MISO customers better access to the lowest electric energy costs.
 Utilizing a regional perspective, MISO and stakeholders identify near-term transmission issues, long-term economic opportunities and new network upgrades to enhance overall efficiency.
 Project solutions studied in the economic planning process are evaluated for economic benefit based on the adjusted production cost (APC) savings.
-For details on the planning process and APC methodology, see the related documents below.

 The North Region Targeted Study is an informational study in which MISO evaluates system limitations caused by non-thermal constraints between the high renewable penetration northwestern areas of MISO and load centers in eastern areas of MISO.
 Findings from this study will be used to inform future transmission planning initiatives and improve existing economic evaluation processes such as the Market Congestion Planning Study (MCPS).